learn-co-curriculum/dsc-project-template/README.md

 - presentation pdf:
 - data folder:
   - for this project this is where you will store your data
-  - in future projects, you will not have a data folder
 - data_cleaning_code folder:
   - `__init__.py` :python helper file, tells python there are packages
   - contains sample `data_cleaning.py` script to clean data and prepare it for analysis and visualization